 Safeguards are not, however, a substitute for clearly and precisely defining the permitted subject matter of the secondary legislation and the purposes for which it may be made (see 14.2).
 Safeguards are not a sufficient remedy for a vague and sweeping empowering provision that gives the decision maker too much discretion.

-Standard safeguards that generally apply to secondary legislation are:
+Standard safeguards that generally apply to secondary legislation under the Legislation Act 2019 are: